-The newly-elected Police and Crime Commissioner will in future take responsibility for funds that previously came to local authorities to support community safety partnerships.
+The newly-elected Police and Crime Commissioner will now take responsibility for funds to support community safety partnerships that previously came to local authorities.
 This could impact on local neighbourhood programmes.

-- participating in the NightSafe scheme to tackle the problems of alcohol-related disorder in the night-time economy.
-Its success is one of the factors that enabled Oxford to obtain its Purple Flag accreditation - improving coordination between our Community Warden service and our Crime and Nuisance Action Team, specialists in the investigation of antisocial behaviour - using Talkback our citizens' panel to survey people's opinions on a range of antisocial behaviour issues.
-In our 2008 survey, young people hanging about around the streets were cited as an important concern by respondents.
+- participating in the NightSafe scheme to tackle alcohol-related disorder in the night-time economy.
+Its success helped enable Oxford to obtain its Purple Flag accreditation - improving coordination between our Community Warden service and our Crime and Nuisance Action Team, specialists in the investigation of antisocial behaviour - using our citizens' panel to survey people's opinions on a range of antisocial behaviour issues.
+In our 2008 survey, young people "hanging about around the streets" were cited as an important concern by respondents.
 This issue has dropped from second to seventh in terms of people's concerns. - Investing in the Positive Futures Programme to offer alternative activities to young people who might otherwise be drawn into various forms of antisocial behaviour - Engaging with the community on safety issues, through the successful Neighbourhood Action Groups (NAGS). - Applying resources specifically to tackle abuse and trafficking.